-More broadly, we encourage an atmosphere of constant learning and upskilling.
+We encourage an atmosphere of constant learning and upskilling.
 Our model of nearby pubs creating local clusters gives staff learning opportunities through sharing knowledge and expertise.
 These local clusters help to foster our culture of collaboration and support across the Group and internal promotion within clusters is encouraged so that employees have genuine career prospects.